XML RSS

 In order to reduce or prevent osteoporosis, we need to heed several important factors:

-• Preserving adequate bone mass
+• Preserve adequate bone mass

 • Ensuring that the bone has all the proper nutrients it needs to repair and replace damaged bones

-Eat an alkaline-based diet that are abundance in vegetables, fruits, nuts and legumes.
+Eat an alkaline-based diet that are abundant in vegetables, fruits, nuts and legumes.
 Green leafy vegetables are rich sources of a broad range of vitamins and minerals that are important for maintaining healthy bones.

 Milk has often been thought to provide calcium for the bones.
-I'm sorry to say that is grossly wrong.
+I’m sorry to say that that is grossly wrong.

 In a study involving over 70,000 women, no evidence was found to prove that higher intake of milk actually reduced fracture incidences.
 In fact, women who drank two or more glasses of milk per day actually had an increased risk of 45 percent for hip fracture compared to women consuming one glass or less per week.
 In other words, the more milk a woman consumed, the higher the risks of hip fracture.

 A trace mineral called boron has a mighty influence that boosts your bone metabolism.
 Without it your body cannot retain the necessary calcium.
 Boron is richly found in fruits, legumes and nuts.
+Nature has a way of packaging all the “right” and necessary nutrients together in fruit or a vegetable that complement each other for better absorption when consumed.
+The nutrients work synergistically to repair, heal and nourish … powerfully.

 Foods high in vitamin D: fresh sardines, herring, salmon, mackerel, tuna.
+Non-food source of vitamin D is naturally, the sun!

 Finally, develop a modest exercise program.
-Weight-bearing exercises are a necessary component in stimulating the body to make more bone.
+Weight-bearing or strength-training exercises are a necessary component in stimulating the body to make more bone.
 Walking may help the lower legs but does very little for the back and hips.
 Lifting weights over your head are critical in preventing this crippling disease.

 Must read: